Salar de Arizaro: Overview

-The nearest salt flats are the ones of Antofalla, Hombre Muerto (both in north of Catamarca Province), Pocitos (in the east) and the Salinas Grandes of Jujuy and Salta provinces.
+The nearest salt flats include Antofalla, Hombre Muerto (both in the north of Catamarca Province), Pocitos (in the east) and the Salinas Grandes of Jujuy and Salta provinces.

-The Salar de Arizaro is crossed in the middle by the Salta–Antofagasta railway and by the Provincial Route 27 (part of the former RN 59).
+The Salar de Arizaro is crossed in the middle by the Salta–Antofagasta railway and the Provincial Route 27 (part of the former RN 59).
 A particular characteristic of it is a conical hill named Cerro Cono (or Cono de Arita), a sandstone-formation.